-I hope this article helps you to find more peace in your every day life.
-Remember to take the time to figure out what’s going on in your life that’s causing the anxiety and take actions accordingly.
+Remember to take the time to figure out what’s going on in your life that’s causing the anxiety and take action accordingly.
 Life is too short to be anything but happy, healthy, and peaceful.
 Keep in mind, though, that these practices might not ‘cure’ your anxiety, but they will, however, help you cope.
 If you are dealing with chronic anxiety, it is always worth visiting your doctor or physician.